 Design for Market Systems

 Whether interested in profit or in social welfare, designers are concerned with the preferences people have and the choices they make.
 Design decisions are driven by the preferences of various stakeholders, and the decisions made by designers have impact on these stakeholders.
-DDL develops quantitative tools to model preferences of stakeholders and coordinate them with decisions about the design of products.
+DDL develops quantitative tools to model and predict consumer behavior and competitive firm behavior to guide product design decisions to perform well in the marketplace.

 Sample Publications: